0xPolygon/polygon-docs/docs/cdk/architecture/unified-bridge-api.md

 The block data indexed by the service can be used for multiple use cases; not just for bridge related scenarios.

-Reorgs are handled at the producer level but only if the reorg height is less than 256 blocks.
+Reorgs are handled at the producer level, but only if the reorg height is less than 256 blocks.
 Anything above that requires the team to manually trigger a resync.

 ### Transformer